SmKou/image-hasher/README.md

-# Image Hasher
+# Mosaic Maker

-Deconstruct image into re-arranged mosaic with code for reconstructing original arrangement
+Deconstruct single image into re-arranged mosaic with code for reconstructing original arrangement

 ## Description